 Mismanaged resources are unused or unattached resources you pay for.
 All environments are prone to unused resources, such as unattached storage volumes, idle load balancers, and instances.

 But it’s easy to forget to turn off these resources when not in use.
 Sometimes, even after terminating a temporary server, you may forget to remove its storage.
-This means you’re wasting resources, but you’re also paying for what you’re paying for.
+This means you’re wasting resources but also paying for what you’re paying for.

 First, scan your Azure and Amazon Web Services (AWS) bills to optimize cloud costs.
 If you find charges for resources you once purchased but no longer used, it’s time to get rid of such idle and unattached resources to lower your running costs.